 In 2016, God mercifully delivered me from the cycle of domestic violence by opening a way of escape and leading me out.
 With my new freedom, however, came the loss of nearly everything in my life: all of my relationships either changed or disappeared; of course, I had to leave my church home which had condoned and enabled the abusive home environment of which I was a victim; I very nearly lost my faith.
 But God didn't let go of me.
 I began a journey of spiritual learning and healing, and found inner freedom in Romans 8:1 : "For there is now therefore NO condemnation to those who are in Christ Jesus", meaning God is not a harsh, cruel judge to His children.
 Jesus took the punishment for my sins so when God looks at me, He sees a daughter in Christ, not my wretchedness.
 This fresh understanding liberated me to live in love instead of fear, and opened up a world of possibilities for God's leading in my life - a life of grace and truth, the essence of the gospel.

-If you've stayed with me this far, thank you.
 Perhaps you have suffered indescribable harm at the hands of an oppressor, too, and are looking for answers.
 If so, or if you want to help others, this website is for you.
 I've spent the last few years, with God's help, growing in grace and in the knowledge of the love of God.
 I want you to know there is hope, both in God's Word and in the wonderful resources He has provided to help those in need.

 God is busy turning ashes into beauty, and redeeming what others meant for evil, for my good and His glory, and He wants to do the same for you!